ICIJ/ftm.java/README.md

 # ftm.java

 This repository is providing a Java (or JVM based) classes and records from the [Follow The Money](https://followthemoney.tech) models.

+The goal is to use the YAML source files to generate Java records and classes, then publish a jar that contains the generated models.